michael-bateman/michael-bateman.github.io/README.md

 # michael-bateman.github.io
-So I just wanted to make a website so I decided to make a simple one.
-Feel free to fork anything and work on it if it's of intrest to you, even though it probably isn't.
-Have fun!
+I just wanted to make a website so I decided to make a simple one.
+The link is michael-bateman.github.io so please do visit!
+If you visit you could win a chocolate bar.
+Jks